-CSC operates in four distinct superannuation markets:

-1. Defined benefit scheme customers - customers in CSC's closed defined benefit schemes generally remain in those schemes.
-Customers who are still employed within the Australian Government and the ADF have to do so.

-2. New entrant - people joining either the APS or ADF for the first time have choice of fund, meaning that PSSap and ADF Super both compete directly with other Australian industry and retail superannuation funds for customers.

-3. Choice customers - people who joined PSSap and ADF Super while they were employed within the Australian Government or the ADF but have since left APS or ADF employment, without closing their PSSap or ADF Super account, remain eligible to choose to contribute to PSSap or ADF Super.

-4. Non-compulsory superannuation monies - customers in any CSC scheme who wish to contribute extra money to their superannuation (e.g. via salary sacrifice) or to purchase a pension product, can do so from any fund available to them.
+- 1. Defined benefit scheme customers customers in CSC's closed defined benefit schemes generally remain in those schemes.
+Customers who are still employed within the Australian Government and the ADF have to do so. - 2.
+New entrant people joining either the APS or ADF for the first time have choice of fund, meaning that PSSap and ADF Super both compete directly with other Australian industry and retail superannuation funds for customers. - 3.
+Choice customers people who joined PSSap and ADF Super while they were employed within the Australian Government or the ADF but have since left APS or ADF employment, without closing their PSSap or ADF Super account, remain eligible to choose to contribute to PSSap or ADF Super.
+Since 1 November 2021, PSSap or ADF Super customers who leave APS or ADF employment are 'stapled' to PSSap or ADF Super unless they choose to contribute to another fund. - 4.
+Non-compulsory superannuation monies customers in any CSC scheme who wish to contribute extra money to their superannuation (e.g. via salary sacrifice) or to purchase a pension product, can do so from any fund available to them.
 APS customers can salary sacrifice and/or purchase a pension product (CSCri) from PSSap; and ADF members can salary sacrifice to MilitarySuper (if eligible) or to ADF Super.